 Farmers in Clover’s network typically hold one to two acres of farmland, where demand-led cultivation is done using consumption prediction and traceability, and end-to-end farm management services.
 The startup partners with over 60 farmers in and around Bengaluru.

-Clover also manages the collection, quality grading at warehouse and delivery of produce to customers across 2 cities (Bangalore & Hyderabad).
+Clover also manages the collection, quality grading at the warehouse and delivery of produce to customers across 2 cities (Bangalore & Hyderabad).
 Our produce is also available on platforms such as Instamart and Dunzo to name a few.

-In February 2021, Clover launched its direct-to-consumer app Deep-Rooted.Co offering customers in Bengaluru and Hyderabad fresh fruit and vegetables delivered at their doorsteps.
+In February 2021, Clover launched its direct-to-consumer app Deep-Rooted.Co offering customers in Bengaluru and Hyderabad fresh fruit and vegetables delivered to their doorsteps.
 It will be investing in creating farmer-facing solutions, supply chain and cold storage capabilities, and communication to help develop the brand.